 The Keiser M3iX features a durable frame, wholly made of steel tubing.
 It’s composed of two main pieces, the H-type base and the main chassis of the unit.
 The chassis attaches to the base via four screws, the attachment point being the middle part, which provides the unit a low center of gravity, considerably improving its stability.

-Using it and storing it outside may eventually lead to the corrosion of other parts if not the frame, such as bolts or joint parts which are not rust-resistant.
+Using it and storing it outside may eventually lead to the corrosion of other parts, if not the frame, such as bolts or joint parts that are not rust-resistant.

 This Keiser exercise bike isn’t huge compared to other fitness equipment.
 With the frame fully set up, it’s only 49″ (125 cm) long, and 26″ (66 cm) wide.
 Also, its highest point reaches approx. 45″ (114 cm) above floor level.

 The bike is not extremely heavy but does weigh at least two times more than the average mountain bike.
 With the frame fully set up, it’s approximately 96 lbs (43.5 kg).
 This weight adds to its overall stability.
 However, the bike’s relocation is not too tricky as its front base comes with two large, silicone-rubber transport wheels.